wbbradley/ace/README.md

 [![Build Status](https://travis-ci.org/zionlang/zion.svg?branch=master)](https://travis-ci.org/zionlang/zion)

 Zion is a programming language.
-It is an imperative exploration of strong static polymorphic (optionally recursive) data types.
-Zion defaults all heap data to an immutable state, where variable names can be repointed to other values.
+Zion prefers correctness and readability over performance.
+Zion targets scenarios where scalability is intended to happen horizontally, not vertically.
+Zion is a strict imperative exploration of immutable deterministically destructable strong static algebraic - optionally recursive - data types.
+Zion defaults all[0] heap data to an immutable state, where variable names can be repointed to other values.
 This is similar to how Python treats its basic types, `int`, `str`, `float`, `bool`, but Zion extends this treatment to all types.

+[0] Access to a C-based FFI is available, so it is possible to mutate data through linked in libraries.

 ## Tenets